dschanoeh/Kayak/README.md

  * Handling of information about a CAN bus
  * Importing .dbc files
  * Saving and loading from an own format
- * Receiving and sending of CAN frames (in different ways)
+ * Receiving and sending of CAN frames (via ethernet, socketCAN or other modules)
- * Parsing of frames and generating data objects
+ * Parsing of frames and generation of data objects
  * A GUI to watch and control busses

- Why Kayak?
+ Why the name Kayak?
  ----------

  Because a kayak is a small lightweight and versatile boat compared to a canoe.